 Who’s this for?

-Part of the beauty of this strategy is that you front load the work.
-You put in the effort at the beginning and then reap the benefits of your hard work for months afterwards.
+Part of the beauty of this strategy is that you front-load the work.
+You put in the effort at the beginning and then reap the benefits of your hard work for months afterward.

 Sounds good?
 Cool.
 But first…